UPDATED MARCH 2021

 JOLE will no longer establish specific dates and editors for special issue publications, as it now operates on a rolling submissions process.
 Once a particular special issue has achieved enough accepted submissions to publish, JOLE will do so.
-The JOLE Editorial Board has identified six topics for future special issue volumes: Methodologies in Leadership Education Assessment, Leadership Learning Online, Social Networks in Leadership Development, and Coaching and Mentoring.
+The JOLE Editorial Board has identified the topics below for future special issue volumes.
 More information concerning each special issue is below.

 Authors are encouraged to submit manuscripts for any of these special issue topics effective immediately.
-Authors should submit manuscripts through FastTrack and include a note to the Editor indicating that the submission is for a particular JOLE special issue.
+Authors should submit manuscripts through the Scholastica portal ONLY and include a note on the required title page indicating that the submission is for a particular JOLE special issue.
 JOLE no longer takes guest editor applications, as these manuscripts will undergo the standard JOLE review process.

 Social Networks in Leadership Education

 As we continue to understand the value of community, this special issue poses the overarching question, “What value do social networks (i.e., formal and informal, PBL, communities of practice, digital or virtual) add to leadership education for leadership educators and/or learners?”
 We seek manuscripts that examine the role that networks play in helping individuals become better leaders and addresses questions including: